zzhikai/tp/docs/DeveloperGuide.md

 6. With `FlagCommand#createFlaggedApplicant()`, the applicant obtained is cloned, but it's flagged status is toggled, and the initial applicant obtained is replaced by its cloned version.

-7. A call to `CommandReslt` then displays the final result on the GUI.
+7. A call to `CommandResult` then displays the final result on the GUI.

+The following sequence diagram shows how the flag operation works:

 ![FlagSequenceDiagram](images/FlagSequenceDiagram.png)